COVID-19 updates for August 2020

 B.C. releases reopening guidelines for province’s postsecondary institutions

 Last week, British Columbia released “Go Forward,” the official guidelines for the province’s postsecondary institutions.
-The document provides the basic steps that institutions should follow to help reduce the risk of COVID-19 outbreak on campus.
+The document provides the basic steps that institutions should follow to help reduce the risk of a COVID-19 outbreak on campus.
 Topics addressed include transportation, cleaning as well as keeping specific communities and spaces safe.

 USherbrooke students petition for pass/fail grades this summer